This text is a response to the topic of cosmic anxiety and the curatorial text of Boris Groys titled: Post-Global Desire.

 The notion of the cosmos presents itself as a paradox.
 The events that are uncontrollable and even beyond the rational mind, potentially lay claim to any individual or collective human intent.
-This omnipotent agent of totality, besides being capable of sanctioning human will and existence, simultaneously offers us the furthest horizon of collective human knowledge and endeavor.
+This omnipotent agent of totality, besides being capable of sanctioning human will and existence, simultaneously offers us the furthest horizon of collective human knowledge and endeavour.
 A utopia, a god’s domain and an actuality of material universalism.

 It is rather frustrating to think of the cosmos in terms of paradox.
 However, it should not be overlooked that those very paradoxical findings of early 20th century science advanced our understanding of the world and gave birth to quantum mechanics and technology as we know it today.
 Niels Borh’s principle of complementarity, which he postulated in 1928 and which he argued should be accepted as a universal principle in both intellectual and scientific domains, explains how an apparent paradox in observation is but a matter of aspect (apparatus) and timing of the analysis.